jquass/WhiteGlove/README.md

 Specific sites can be added or removed with ease, meaning searches are only on trusted sources.

 The crawler respects a sites robots.txt file.
-The user agent is tbd (Whiteglovebot?)
+The user agent is whiteglovebot.

 Searches can be fine-tuned easily by selecting the sites to search and the algorithm to use.